jservajean/alfresco-js-batch-executer/README.md

 you may wait a day for it to finish, and if it fails then nothing is saved.
 It makes it almost impossible to use repo-side JavaScript for bulk processing.

-Alfresco JavaScript Batch Executer Tool is aimed to solve this problem in **multithreaded** and **transactional** manner.
+Alfresco JavaScript Batch Executer tool is aimed to solve this problem in **multithreaded** and **transactional** manner.
 It can do the job 10 times faster, while clearly showing the progress and also allowing you to cancel jobs.